Gonadal Tissue Cryopreservation for Fertility Preservation

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is gonadal tissue cryopreservation safe for humans?
+What prior data suggests that gonadal tissue cryopreservation is safe for fertility preservation?

 Who Is on the Research Team?